Camping in Lofoten

 • Use dedicated campsites and motorhome pitches whenever possible.
 It’s always the best choice.
 Staying on campsites and shopping locally promotes sustainable travel and helps support local communities.

 • Show consideration while wild camping.
-You may sometimes need to stay overnight at stopping places, but staying multiple nights is discouraged.
-Remember to camp at least 150 metres away from any buildings.
-Avoid camping on private property or farmland, and do not drive off-road.
-For the sake of road safety, do not park in passing places on narrow roads.
-Show consideration for your surroundings.
-The duty to travel with out leaving a trace, damaging the terrain or disturbing wildlife always applies.
+Long-term stays at rest areas are not encouraged, but it may be necessary to stop and sleep for a single night.
+Remember that you must be at least 150 meters away from buildings.
+Avoid private property and cultivated land, and do not drive off-road.
+For traffic safety reasons, parking at passing places along narrow roads should be avoided.
+Show respect for your surroundings.
+The duty to leave no trace and to avoid damaging the terrain or disturbing wildlife always applies.

 • Take your rubbish with you.
 Do not leave any waste behind on your travels.
 Dispose of rubbish in rubbish bins.
 Empty toilets and wastewater at emptying stations.